chrisBrookes93/robotframework-remoterunner/README.md

 with ```robot.run``` (e.g. ```--include Tag1 --include Tag2```)

 ## Future Features:
 - Ship over a Test Suite's Resource & Library dependencies.
+(Coming very soon!)
 - Implement a ``--debug`` flag that will output verbose logs and will not delete the temporary directory on the slave machine after execution.
 - Verify Test Suites are valid before invoking the slave runner.